- Visit the fairy-tale villa where popes have come to escape the hustle and bustle of the Vatican since the 17th century

 - Transportation to Castel Gandolfo

-Just show your digital ticket at the Apostolica Palace (Castel Gandolfo) entrance and walk right in!
+Show your smartphone ticket at the Apostolica Palace (Castel Gandolfo) entrance.

 Take the train from Roma Termini Station to Albano, get off at Castel Gandolfo.